Elijah Mitchell Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- The Texans have the NFL's 30th-ranked defense against the run, surrendering 141.3 yards per game.
+- In terms of defending against the run, the Texans are 30th in the league, giving up 141.3 yards per game.

-- Mitchell and the 49ers will face off against the NFL's 31st-ranked defense in terms of rushing touchdowns allowed (25).
+- This season the Texans are ranked 31st in the NFL in rushing touchdowns conceded (25).

 Recent Performances